viviRbi/vyNote/readme.md

 - That's why Java Virtual Machine divide memory between Stack Memory and Heap Space
 - **Heap space**: Create by the JVM when it starts and the memory used as long as the app running.
 	- When an obj created, it is always created in the Heap.
 Java Runtime use it to allocate memory to bject.
 It had a global access to be reference everywhere in the app
-	- The Garbage collector also look at the heap space to clear un-used object
+	- The main objective of a Garbage collector is to free the heap space by clear un-used object
 - **Stack Memory**: Only use for the method that are currently running.
 When the method return, everything discard.
 This is the temporary memory where variables are stored when their methods are invokes.
 After the method finished, the memory contain those value is cleared.
 	 - If a new instance of an object is created.
 The pointer to that object in the heap stored in the stack